-(TCE OR PCE OR benzene OR vinyl chloride OR trichloroethylene OR tetrachloroethylene OR perchloroethylene) AND (bladder OR transitional cell OR urothelial) AND (cancer OR carcinoma)
+(TCE OR PCE OR benzene OR vinyl chloride OR trichloroethylene OR tetrachloroethylene OR perchloroethylene) AND Parkinson's Disease

 I also performed numerous searches using Google Scholar, which gives quick access to full-text articles as well as an immediate list of citing articles for that manuscript.
 In order to identify even more articles, I reviewed the articles cited in the manuscripts I reviewed.
 I also reviewed toxicology and medical toxicology textbooks, as well as chemical toxicity databases such as the Hazardous Substances Data Bank, United States Environmental Protection Agency's (EPA) Integrated Risk Information System (IRIS), and Agency for Toxic Substances and Disease Registry (ATSDR).
 In addition, I reviewed the records and other materials that counsel for Plaintiffs sent to me.